Tirow and Håfa adai!

 • The green fruits displayed on the green leaf in this photo are seeds of the areca palm, also known as betel nuts.

-This is then combined with pupulu (pepper) leaf (and tobacco in the modern day) into a betelnut to form the “mix” that is then chewed to give the user a mild calming effect.
+This is then combined with pupulu (pepper) leaf (and sometimes tobacco in the modern day) into a betelnut to form the “mix” that is then chewed to give the user a mild calming effect.

-Jesuit missionaries recorded this practice during their visits to the islands as far back as the 1600’s.
+Jesuit missionaries recorded this practice during their visits to the islands as far back as the 1600s.

 • This image is an artistic depiction of the legend surrounding the origin of the Santa Marian Kamalen statue, the patron saint of Guam.

-In one version of the legend, a fisherman from the southern village of Malesso’/Merizo went spear fishing nearby and with spotted a statue of the Virgin Mary on the ocean floor.
+In one version of the legend, a fisherman from the southern village of Malesso’/Merizo went spear fishing nearby and spotted a statue of the Virgin Mary on the ocean floor.
 He dove in to get it, but it retreated and remained just out of reach.
 He asked the village priest what to do and the priest advised the fisherman to dress in his Sunday clothes and try again.
 He did so, and this time was able to retrieve the statue.

 According to another version of the legend, the fisherman saw the statue in the ocean being carried by two gold-spotted crabs, each bearing a lit candle between their claws.
-For this reason, Santa Marian Kamelan is als known as the Lady of the Crabs.
+For this reason, Santa Marian Kamelan is also known as the Lady of the Crabs.

 (Source: Guampedia)